polterguy/polterguy.github.io/dashboard/endpoints/index.md

 When you click _"Invoke"_, the component shows you the response; its HTTP status code, how many milliseconds the invocation took, the response headers, and the response body itself with syntax highlighting.
 A _"Copy response"_ button lets you bring the result into your own code or documentation.

 ![Screenshot of the response dialog showing status code, timing, and the JSON response body](/assets/images/endpoints-invocation-response.jpeg)

+## OpenAPI specifications

+Every endpoint also has an _"OpenAPI"_ button, giving you the OpenAPI specification for that particular endpoint.
+You can copy both the OpenAPI URL and the specification itself.
+This is particularly useful when working with AI - copy and paste the OpenAPI specification into some other orchestrator LLM or AI agent, and the other party immediately understands your backend; what endpoints exist, what arguments they take, and what they return - allowing the AI to correctly invoke your API, or generate a frontend consuming it.

+The component also allows for uploading and downloading of files - you can upload files to endpoints accepting file uploads, and download the files an endpoint returns, allowing you to test binary and document endpoints directly from the component.

 ## Hyperlambda endpoint meta data